anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 technologies, which would potentially require different CNI plugins.

-To comply with `req.inf.ntw.08`, inter node communication must be served by a CNI plugin which complies with the default K8s networking assumptions.
+To comply with `req.inf.ntw.08`, inter node communication must be served by a CNI plugin which complies with the default [Kubernetes networking assumptions](https://kubernetes.io/docs/concepts/cluster-administration/networking/#the-kubernetes-network-model).

 There are two types of low latency and high throughput networks required by telco workloads: signalling traffic workloads and user plane traffic workloads.